Ring of Champions

 A threatening runner of the ball with a penchant for the elusive chip and regather, which resulted in tries more often than not, Mortimer formed an unbreakable combination alongside five-eighth Terry Lamb.

-He was also renowned on the other side of the ball, with his copybook tackling as a cover defender notorious for cutting down opponents twice his size.
+He was also renowned for this prowess on the opposite side of the ball, notorious as a cover defender with his copybook tackling that more often than not felled opponents twice his size.

-His impact on the competition was immediately acknowledged by selectors, earning his first start for NSW in 1977, totalling 15 appearances in sky blue, captaining the Blues to their first State of Origin series win in 1985.
+His impact on the competition was immediately acknowledged by selectors, earning his first start for NSW in 1977, where he would total 15 appearances in sky blue and famously captain the Blues to their first State of Origin series win in 1985.

-After falling short with the Bulldogs' Premiership search in 1978 and 1979, Mortimer was a key figure in the drought-breaking 1980 Premiership victory against Eastern Suburbs.
+After falling short in 1978 and 1979, Mortimer was a key figure in the Bulldogs' drought-breaking Premiership victory in 1980 against Eastern Suburbs.

-He was rewarded further for his strong performances in 1981 after appearing in every match for Canterbury-Bankstown, he was selected to play for Australia in his first of eight Tests, going on to become a member of the 1982 'Invincibles'.
+He was rewarded for his strong performances in 1981 after appearing in every match for Canterbury-Bankstown with Test selection, before going on to become a member of the 'Invincibles' on the 1982 Kangaroo Tour.

-Season 1984, Head Coach Warren Ryan bestowed Mortimer with the Bulldogs' captaincy, a role he would revel in 70 occasions over the next four seasons.
+In mid-1984, Head Coach Warren Ryan bestowed Mortimer with the Bulldogs' captaincy, a role he would thrive in over the next four seasons.

-Commanding 'The Dogs of War', the clever playmaker shone through the mid-1980s, leading the side to consecutive Premiership victories in 1984 and 1985.
+Commanding 'The Dogs of War', the clever playmaker shone through the mid-1980s, leading the side to consecutive Premiership victories in 1984 and 1985 in arguably the finest moments of his career.

-While injury threatened to derail his career, 'Turvey' bounced back from a broken arm in 1988 to take his place in the Grand Final victory against Balmain as a replacement, in a fitting end one of the all-time careers in Club history.
+While injury threatened to derail his career, 'Turvey' bounced back from a broken arm in 1988 to take his place in the Grand Final victory against Balmain as a replacement, in a fitting end for one of the greatest Bulldogs.

-At the end of the year, he was bestowed with Life Member of the Football Club, his contributions to the Club going beyond the playing field, taking positions as Chief Executive from 2002 to 2004 and the Football Club Board from 2014-2019.
+At year's end he was bestowed with Life Member of the Football Club, while his contributions to the Club would go beyond the playing field, taking up roles as Chief Executive from 2002 to 2004 and a member of the Football Club Board from 2014-2019.

 On April 1, 2007, he was inducted into the Bulldogs Ring of Champions and on February 22, 2008, named in the 100 Greatest Players as part of the NRL's Centenary celebrations.